pauliev/pauliev.github.io/_posts/2021-03-31-dev-test-prod-lifecycle-powerbi-dataflows.md

  - dataflow
 title: Dev-Test-Prod Lifecycle for Power BI Dataflows
 ---
-When you first start creating dataflows, it is easy to create a dataflow and put it into production; however, there will be times when you will want to make updates, changes and other fixes to a dataflow.
-This framework defines three environments:
+It is easy to create a dataflow and put it into production; however, there will be times when you will want to make updates, changes and other fixes to that dataflow.
+Unfortunatly, at the time of this post, there is no straight-forward method to support a dataflow lifecycle.
+In this post I dfine a framework that supports a dev-test-prod lifecycle.
+You will still need to export and import dataflow json files but to switch between dataflows will  be a matter of selecting a target build environment for a dataset.
+On top of that you don't need premimum licensing!
 <!--more-->

 1. Production
 2. Test
 3. Development